 To have an effective data protection you should be able to make consistent backups at the application layer.
 Azure Backup by default for Linux virtual machines creates consistent backups at file system level but can also be configured to create application-consistent backup.
-On Windows systems this is done using the VSS component, while for Linux VM it is made available a scripting framework through which you can run the pre-scripts and post-scripts to control the execution of backup.
+On Windows systems this is done using the VSS component, while for Linux VM it is made available one scripting framework through which you can run the pre-scripts and post-scripts to control the backup execution.

 Azure Backup before starting the virtual machine snapshot creation process invokes the pre-script, if this is completed successfully the snaspshot is created, at the end of which runs the post-script.
 The scripts are fully customizable by the user and they need to be created according to specific characteristics of the application present on the virtual machine.
 For more details please visit the Microsoft's official documentation.